TriLoo/ImageProcessing/README.md

 This repo implement the algorithms used in image process.

+Author don't guarantee the codes are all right.
+Just be examples.

 1. ./nmf_matlab : the nmf factorization implemented based on matlab.

 	Including files : *.m

+2. ./rlnsw_matlab : the rlnsw implemented based on matlab

+	rlnsw: redundant lifting non-seperable wavelet.

+3. ./shearlet_matlab : the shearlet implemented based on matlab

+	the invert shearlet hasn't been completed.